kehantan/labbook/docs/assays/mtt.rst

 Before we actually start the procedure, it is best to count the theoretical cells required before start seeding.
 I usually prepare 100 uL of mixture that contains 10% DMEM + 1,500 cells into each well.

-Assume we test 7 concentrations (including negative control) for our compound, then
+Assume we want to test 7 different concentrations (including negative control) of our compound on the cells, then

 :code:`Total cells needed = 7 concentrations * 5 wells/concentration * 1,500 cells/well = 52,500 cells`